mozilla/pkipolicy/rootstore/policy.md

 Mozilla MUST be notified of any resulting changes in the CA's CP or CPS.

-If the receiving or acquiring company is new to the Mozilla root program, it must comply with the entirety of this policy and there MUST be a public discussion regarding their admittance to the root program, which Mozilla must resolve with a positive conclusion in order for the affected certificate(s) to remain in the root program.
+If the receiving or acquiring company is new to the Mozilla root program, it must demonstrate compliance with the entirety of this policy and there MUST be a public discussion regarding their admittance to the root program, which Mozilla must resolve with a positive conclusion in order for the affected certificate(s) to remain in the root program.
 If the entire